How to Write a Family or Personal History by Keeping It Real

 Publish?
 Website?
 Copy?

-A friend once told me that for a writer, a story never really ends, that you need to call an end to your writing at some point.
+A friend once told me that for a writer, a story never really ends, but you need to call an end to your writing at some point.
 Find a couple of readers who can offer suggestions, or an editor.
-By all means, add photos and copy relevant documents if possible.
+By all means, add photos and copy all relevant documents if possible.
 On-line sites such as Amazon Create Space offer the opportunity to publish short run editions, but there are many other small publishers offering a variety of services too.
-Or if the material you write is fairly short, consider a copy service with spiral binding.
-Or create a family website to share information.
+Or if the material you write is fairly short, consider a copy service with spiral binding, or create a family website to share information.

 Try to imagine your future family members reading what you have written and keep writing.

 Questions & Answers